 reverse

-parameter (which defaults to ascending order) and then prefix our tuple elements with a negative sign for those which we want to have in descending order, like so:
+parameter (which defaults to ascending order) and then prefix our tuple elements with a negative sign for those that we want to have in descending order, like so:

 >>> data = [['ABC', 12, 3, 100],